ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 :py:class:`~ska_integration_test_harness.actions.TelescopeActionSequence`
 ).
-Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialize them (give a look to the existing actions to see how they are implemented).
+Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialize them (see how the existing actions are implemented).

 The actions mechanism is represented (high level) in the following UML.